bigladder/erin/docs/user-guide/user-guide.md

 - the tool accounts for both reliability (failure and repair) as well as resilience to various scenarios (design basis threats)
 - while also accounting for topology and interaction between an open-ended number of energy networks
-- while providing key energy usage, resilience, and reliability metrics for the modeler / planner.
+- while providing key energy usage, resilience, and reliability metrics for the modeler / planner
+- and the tool is available as open-source software.

 Several command-line programs are included with the *E^2^RIN* distribution including 3 key executables along with a library written in the *C++* programming language.
+Documentation of the library itself is beyond the scope of this document.
-The 3 executables will be given attention in this User's Guide as they are of particular interest to modelers.
+However, the 3 executables will be given attention in this User's Guide as they are of particular interest to modelers.

 The minimal user interface written in Microsoft Excel uses the command-line simulation tool behind the scenes as well as a *Modelkit/Params*[^2] template to make it easier to use.
+We will cover usage of the Microsoft Excel interface in addition to the command-line programs.

 [^1]: E^2^RIN originally stood for Energy, Economics, and Resilience of Interacting Networks.
 However, the economics portion has been moved out of the engine itself.